-Jack and Jen were married in Massachusetts and lived together as husband and wife for four years, during which they had one child, Jonah.
+Jack and Jen married in Massachusetts and lived together as husband and wife for four years.
+During this time they had one child, Jonah.
 Jen has left the marital home on her own.
 Jack wants to file for divorce, and he also wants custody of Jonah and wants Jen to pay child support.
 The wrinkle?
 Jen has just moved to California, and Jack is unsure how to begin the process.
 Should he file for divorce in Massachusetts, or consider hiring an experienced family law attorney in California?
 And how might the child support order be affected by the parties’ continental divide?
 We’ll need to look to the Massachusetts long arm statute to see if Massachusetts has personal jurisdiction over both parties before proceeding.

 Rule 4 (e) deals with service of process in divorce cases.
 Service of process allows the defendant proper notice of the divorce action against him or her.
 The section of the rule authorizes service of process in the following manner:

 When any statute or law of the Commonwealth authorizes service of process outside the Commonwealth, the service shall be made by delivering a copy of the summons and of the complaint: (1) in any appropriate manner prescribed in subdivision (d) of this Rule or (2) in the manner prescribed by the law of the place in which the service is made for service in that place in an action in any of its courts of general jurisdiction or (3) by any form of mail addressed to the person to be served and requiring a signed receipt or (4) as directed by the appropriate foreign authority in response to a letter rogatory or (5) as directed by order of the court.

 Massachusetts Long Arm Statute: